opendocsg/slw-judgments-backfill/2004_SGHC_246/report.md

 39     The role of the trial court at the close of the Prosecution’s case is clear.
 Following _Haw Tua Tau v PP_ [1980–1981] SLR 73, the trial court has to consider whether there is some evidence before it that is not inherently incredible which, if accepted as accurate, would establish each element of the offence the accused is charged with.
 Only if such evidence is lacking is the court justified in finding that no case has been made out against the accused that, if unrebutted, would warrant his conviction.

 40     The appellant feebly submitted that the learned judge was wrong to apply the test in _Haw Tua Tau v PP_ at the close of the Prosecution’s case.
 However, as the Prosecution pointed out, this was an attempt to revisit settled law in Singapore.
-The Court of Appeal in _Ng Theng Shuang v PP_ [1995] 2 SLR 36 had made it clear that, even at that time, the test in _Haw Tua Tau v PP_ had become too well-entrenched to bear re-examination.
+The Court of Appeal in _Ng Theng Shuang v PP_ <span class="citation">[1995] 2 SLR 36</span> had made it clear that, even at that time, the test in _Haw Tua Tau v PP_ had become too well-entrenched to bear re-examination.
 The appellant did not come close to forming a coherent argument why _Haw Tua Tau v PP_ should no longer be followed.

 41     The Prosecution’s case relied primarily on Khairu’s testimony.
 The judge expressly accepted Khairu’s testimony after observing Khairu in court.
-Not having had the same opportunity to observe the witness, it is established law that the appellate court should be slow to disturb the judge’s finding in this respect: _Lim Ah Poh v PP_ [1992] 1 SLR 713, _Ameer Akbar v Abdul Hamid_ [1997] 1 SLR 113.
+Not having had the same opportunity to observe the witness, it is established law that the appellate court should be slow to disturb the judge’s finding in this respect: _Lim Ah Poh v PP_ <span class="citation">[1992] 1 SLR 713</span>, _Ameer Akbar v Abdul Hamid_ <span class="citation">[1997] 1 SLR 113</span>.
 This

-is especially the case where the findings are based on the trial judge’s assessment of the credibility and veracity of the witness: _Yap Giau Beng Terence v PP_ [1998] 3 SLR 656.
+is especially the case where the findings are based on the trial judge’s assessment of the credibility and veracity of the witness: _Yap Giau Beng Terence v PP_ <span class="citation">[1998] 3 SLR 656</span>.

 42     There were no grounds for disturbing the judge’s conclusion in this case.
 Khairu did not embellish or exaggerate his evidence, and did not concoct evidence about matters beyond his knowledge.
 He did not try to minimise his own culpability in that he was motivated by the commission Gim Hock had promised to pay him.
 He was forthright in agreeing with the suggestion by defence counsel that he was angry that the appellant and his family did not bail him out, but also made it clear that he did not consequently bear a grudge against and frame the appellant.
 Khairu’s evidence was not so incredible and unreliable that the judge was wrong to have accepted it.